-

 GdB has teamed with STARR II, as a survey subconsultant, through four fiscal years to perform Field Survey to obtain current “on the ground” data to support a RISK MAP Study in FEMA’s Region II which includes, Ontario, Orleans, Tompkins, Yates, Rensselaer, Saratoga, Seneca, Wayne, Chatauqua, Franklin, Genesee, Jefferson, St. Lawrence and Wyoming Counties.

-The detailed work was performed in support of riverine activities including hydrologic and hydraulic analysis of inland flooring sources (e.g. streams, rivers and lakes).
+The detailed work was performed in support of riverine activities including hydrologic and hydraulic analysis of inland flooding sources (e.g. streams, rivers and lakes).
 The survey also included detailed locations of structures within the study limits such as bridges, culverts and dams.
 The survey data collected was then submitted to STARR II and was used to develop products to identify, assess and document flood risk.
 All work was performed using methodology approved by FEMA and laid out in their “Guidance for Flood Risk Analysis and Mapping” manuals.

 Field survey work included collecting cross section data, establishing benchmarks, performing structural measurements and gathering detailed measurement information on other flood control structure geometry.
 GdB staff also prepared detailed sketches and captured photographs of existing conditions for all scoped natural cross sections and flood control structures.